Skip to main content Skip to accessibility

 Introduction

-This document comes in 2 parts.
+This document comes in two parts.

-Part 2 provides the procedure, setting out how to implement the policy with links to toolkit items to give you more information.
+Part two provides the procedure, setting out how to implement the policy with links to toolkit items to give you more information.
 The procedure is intended as a guide only and may change or be varied from time to time.

 Title